 In addition, he has other interests in chess, robotics and jazz (tenor saxophone).
 He led his robotics team to win the FLL (First Lego League) robotic competition design regional award in 2012, was part of the school team winning 2nd place in the national chess championship, and was on all state jazz-band for Florida in 2014.
 He also co-created Seizario.com.

 December 2013: Epilepsy Innovation Seal of Excellence

-- Grant: Advancing Extended NeuroAmides to Clinical Trials
+- Project Title: Advancing Extended NeuroAmides to Clinical Trials

 Harold Kohn, PhD

-- Novel Long Term Effective (LT) GABA PAMs for refractory epilepsy
+- Project Title: Novel Long Term Effective (LT) GABA PAMs for Refractory Epilepsy

 Tom Kronbach, PhD

 Summary: BioCrea's LT GABA PAMs offer a new way to treat refractory epilepsy: They modulate the same validated target as benzodiazepines, but in a different way, leading to reduced side effects combined with maintained efficacy.
 This will enable effective and long term treatment of patients with unmet need.